Overview of Arkansas Mortgages

 Arkansas Mortgage Taxes

-Homeowners are allowed to deduct the mortgage interest they pay when they file their federal income taxes (up to $1,000,000), and this applies for Arkansas state income taxes as well.
+Homeowners are allowed to deduct the mortgage interest they pay when they file their federal income taxes.
+This also applies to Arkansas state income taxes as well.
 You can double your deductions for the qualifying mortgage interest payments you have made in the tax year by including it on both state and federal filings.

 Arkansas also charges taxes on real estate property title transfers.
-The state real estate transfer tax for Arkansas is 0.33%, or $3.30 per $1,000.
-Discuss this tax with your lawyer or accountant before buying; in Arkansas, the buyer and seller typically split this fee.
+The real estate transfer tax in Arkansas is 0.33%, or $3.30 per $1,000.
+However, the buyer and seller typically split this fee.
+Discuss this tax with your lawyer or accountant before buying your home.

 Arkansas Mortgage Refinance